Giovanna Bruna Baldacci

-Giovanna Bruna Baldacci (19 November 1886 - ? after 1910) was an Italian composer, pianist and poet.
-She was born in Pistoia, Italy, and studied piano and composition at the Istituto Musicale in Florence with Francesco Cilea and Moretti.
+Giovanna Bruna Baldacci (19 November 1886 – ? after 1910) was an Italian composer, pianist and poet.
+She studied piano and composition at the Istituto Musicale in Florence with Francesco Cilea and Moretti.
 After completing her studies, Baldacci worked as a concert pianist in Italy and Switzerland.
 She also taught choral singing and contributed articles to professional journals.
+In 1910 she won first prize for composition in an Italian Lyceum competition, for her work Madrigale.

+Life

+Giovanna Bruna Baldacci was born on 19 November 1886 in Pistoia, Italy.
+She was a composer, pianist and poet.
+She studied piano and composition at the Istituto Musicale (now called the Florence Conservatory) in Florence with Francesco Cilea and Moretti.
+At the institute she also studied under Edgardo Del Valle de Paz and Felice Boghen.
+Baldacci qualified as a piano teacher at the age of fifteen, and her licence to teach singing a year later.

-In 1910 she won first prize for composition in an Italian Lyceum competition.
+After completing her studies, Baldacci worked as a concert pianist in Italy and Switzerland.
+She also taught choral singing at schools, and contributed articles to professional journals on music and literature.
+In 1910 she won first prize for composition in an Italian Lyceum competition, for a work for three voices and piano called Madrigale.
+Baldacci's compositions include choral works for children, songs and pieces for the piano.

+Baldacci's date of death is unknown, but is thought to be after 1910.

 Works

 Baldacci composed mostly songs and piano pieces.
 Selected works include: